 Emergencies and campus closings will be announced on local media and on the main Purdue University WWW site http://www.purdue.edu.
 Individuals may subscribe to an SMS text announcement service.
 Other details are on the Purdue emergency preparedness site.

 This is an undergraduate introductory course to operating systems that investigates how modern operating systems are architected and implemented.
 Extensive implementation experience is gained by coding, testing, and benchmarking key components of the XINU operating system on dedicated backend hardware.
-Our main implementation platform will be Intel x86 machines (32-bit single-core and 64-bit dual-core).
+Our main implementation platform will be x86-compatible backend machines and Intel x86 frontend PCs where code is developed.
 Most coding is done in C, with some hardware dependent components utilizing assembly language.

 The topics covered in the course include: evolution of computing systems and their operating systems, process management, inter-process communication, memory manangement, virtual memory, I/O subsystems and device management, file systems, virtualization and security, and mobile operating systems.
 In addition to implementing key OS features in XINU, we will examine case studies in Linux, UNIX (Solaris and BSD), and Windows that differ from XINU and each other in significant ways.
 One important example is how I/O subsystems are architected to handle a range of heterogenous devices and their interrupts, including high-speed USB and wired/wireless network interfaces, that characterize many of today's computing systems.
 Kernel dependence on changing hardware features and support is an important theme throughout the course that will help familiarize with recent developments such as non-traditional file systems for flash memory prevalent in mobile systems.
 We will touch upon mobile OS (e.g., iOS, Android) with emphasis on differences with desktop/server operating systems.